aaditya-pdgupta/neural_network_in_biology/README.md

   <img src="../main/Pictures/different_types_of_mushroom.jpg" width="300" height="300"/>
 </p>

+### Data

 A dataset that was originally contributed to the UCI Machine Learning repository nearly 30 years ago, mushroom hunting (otherwise known as "shrooming") is used to for the ANN purpose.
 It helps to learn which features (inputs) spell certain death and which are most palatable in this dataset of mushroom characteristics.This dataset includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family Mushroom drawn from The Audubon Society Field Guide to North American Mushrooms (1981).
 Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.
 This latter class was combined with the poisonous one.
 The Guide clearly states that there is no simple rule for determining the edibility of a mushroom; no rule like "leaflets three, let it be'' for Poisonous Oak and Ivy.

-In this dataset, we consider the cap-shape in different letter notation such as bell-b, conical-c, convex-x, flat-f, knobbed-k and sunnksen as s.
+* In this dataset, we consider the cap-shape in different letter notation such as bell-b, conical-c, convex-x, flat-f, knobbed-k and sunnksen as s.
 We also differntiate the different features of cap surface as fibrous-f, grooves-g, scaly-y, smooth-k.
-Likewise we also adrressed the different feautures of cap colaor as brown-n, buff-b, cinnamon-c, gray-g, green-r, pink-p, purple-u, red-e, white-w and yellow-y.
-For odor we have almond-a, anise-I, creosote-c, fishy-y, foul-f, musty-m, none-n, pungent-p and spicy-s.
+* Likewise we also adrressed the different feautures of cap colaor as brown-n, buff-b, cinnamon-c, gray-g, green-r, pink-p, purple-u, red-e, white-w and yellow-y.
+* For odor we have almond-a, anise-I, creosote-c, fishy-y, foul-f, musty-m, none-n, pungent-p and spicy-s.
 On the basis of gill-attachement we have denoted attached-a, descending-d, free-f and notched-n.
 Gill-spacing is denoted as close-c, crowded-w and distant-d.
-In same way gill-size features are denoted as broad-b and narrow-n.
+* In same way gill-size features are denoted as broad-b and narrow-n.
 Gill color for black-k, brown-n, buff-b,, chocolate-h, gary-g, green-r, orange-o, pink-p, purple-u, red-e, white-w and yellow-y.
-Similarly, for stalk shape feature different noatation is used such as enlarging-e and tapering-t.
+* Similarly, for stalk shape feature different noatation is used such as enlarging-e and tapering-t.
 For different features of stalk-root we denoted bulbos-b, club-c, cup-u, equal-e, rhizomorphs-z, rooted-r and missing-?.
-We also have a different features under stalk-surface-below-ring which is denoted as fibrous-f, scale-y, silky-k and smooth-s.
+*  We also have a different features under stalk-surface-below-ring which is denoted as fibrous-f, scale-y, silky-k and smooth-s.
 Continously for stalk-color-above-ring features we denote brown-n, buff-b, cinnamon-c, gray-g, orange-o, pink-p, red-e, white-w and yellow-y.
-For veil-type we denote partial-p a-and universal-u.
+*  For veil-type we denote partial-p a-and universal-u.
 Similarly for veil-color we denote brown-n, orange-o, white-w and yellow-y.
 At last for ring-number none-n, one-o and two-t.